Will counselling take away all my problems?

 In essence, what I have learnt from working with many clients, and from my own personal therapy is that there are no easy fixes or easy solutions to the complexity of being human.
 Moreover, I have experienced how clients find new self-awareness and different ways of being and relating with self and others.

-What might I consider?
+What might I consider before choosing a counsellor?

 Choosing the right therapist for you can feel hard and when searching online through the many different faces of counsellors offering services it can feel confusing.